tavicu/homebridge-samsung-tizen/README.md

 - On TV go to `Settings` - `General` - `External Device Manager` - `Device Connection Manager` - `Device List` and make sure you didn't select `Deny`.

 - Try to hard reset your TV.
-To do this turn ON the TV then press on power off key from the remote for 3 seconds until TV restarts and show Samsung logo.
+To do this turn ON the TV then press on power key from the remote for 3 seconds until TV restarts and show Samsung logo.

 ### TV is always asking for permissions
 On TV go to `Settings` - `General` - `External Device Manager` - `Device Connection Manager` and set `Access Notification` to `Off`.